Powerlearnproject/se-day1-assignment-mwangiasford1/README.md

 Approach	Sequential, structured, phase-based	Iterative, flexible, and adaptive Phases	Defined stages: Requirements → Design → Implementation → Testing → Deployment → Maintenance	Continuous cycles (sprints/iterations) of planning, development, testing, and feedback
 Flexibility	Low—changes are difficult to accommodate once a phase is completed	High—adaptable to changes even late in development
-Documentation	Comprehensive and detailed upfront	Lightweight documentation, evolving with project needs Client Involvement	Limited—client feedback is typically at the end	High—frequent feedback from stakeholders Delivery Time	Delivered at the end of the project	Incremental deliveries throughout the process Best for	Projects with clear, fixed requirements and low uncertainty	Projects with evolving requirements and high uncertainty Risk Management	Higher risk—problems are often detected late	Lower risk—continuous feedback allows early issue detection Team Collaboration	Roles are well-defined, and teams work sequentially	Cross-functional teams collaborate closely When to Use Waterfall
+Documentation important and detailed upfront	Lightweight documentation, evolving with project needs Client Involvement	Limited—client feedback is used at the end	High—frequent feedback from stakeholders Delivery Time	Delivered at the end of the project	Incremental deliveries throughout the process Best for	Projects with clear, fixed requirements and low uncertainty	Projects with changing requirements and high uncertainty Risk Management	Higher risk—problems are often detected late	Lower risk—continuous feedback allows early issue detection Team Collaboration	Roles are well-defined, and teams work sequentially	Cross-functional teams collaborate closely When to Use Waterfall
 Example Scenarios:

-Construction Projects: A building project requires clear planning, defined steps, and fixed timelines.
+Construction Projects: Building project requires clear planning, defined steps, and fixed timelines.
 Medical Device Development: Strict regulatory compliance means extensive documentation and structured phases are needed.
 Large Government Contracts: These often require rigid project scopes, extensive documentation, and predictable execution.
 When to Use Agile